Slow Cooker Ham and Potato Soup

 Roux Mixture:

-• Once the soup has cooked, add butter to a medium saucepan over medium heat and melt.
-Whisk in the flour until completely combined and gradually add in the heavy cream.
+• After the soup has finished cooking, melt butter in a medium saucepan over medium heat.
+Whisk in the flour until fully combined, then gradually stir in the heavy cream.

-• Whisk well the flour mixture, until smooth.
-With the heat on the lowest stove setting, let the mixture cook until it starts to simmer and is getting thicker, stir occasionally.
+• Mix the flour mixture thoroughly until it is smooth.
+With the heat set to the lowest setting, cook the mixture until it begins to simmer and thickens, stirring occasionally.

 • Immediately add the cream-flour mixture to the slow cooker and stir to combine.